Mahmoud-rifaat/Forkify/README.md

 12) Creating a parent View class for all the views to inherit.

 13) Implementing Pagination from scratch on data in global state.

+14) Implementing increase/decrease servings (manipulating data in global state).

+15) Developing a DOM updating Algorithm to avoid page rerendering and only rerender changed components (not time efficient O(n^2)).